MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 ### Consume data from many places

 Data applications manage, organize, and make sense of the data across data assets and present the insights gained via their output data products.
-A data product is a result of data from one or many data integrations and other data applications within data landing zones.
+A data product is a result of data from one or many data applications output within data landing zones.
 Therefore, a data application should access data from multiple and various sources if necessary.

 ### Scale as needed